Ashok0/EnderalVR/README.md

 ## Tools

+[**Mod Organizer 2 v2.4.3**](https://www.nexusmods.com/skyrimspecialedition/mods/6194?tab=files): Mod Organizer (MO) is a tool for managing mod collections of arbitrary size.
+It is specifically designed for people who like to experiment with mods and thus need an easy and reliable way to install and uninstall them.

 [**UI Tweaks v1.0**](https://www.nexusmods.com/skyrim/mods/70774/?tab=files): Theme for Mod Organizer, based on the default style with better and cleaner UI elements.

-[**Nemesis Unlimited Behavior Engine v0.84-beta**](https://github.com/ShikyoKira/Project-New-Reign---Nemesis-Main/releases): An animation framework that enables behavior mods like CGO, SkySA, Ultimate Combat and most FNIS dependent mods to work together.
+[**Nemesis Unlimited Behavior Engine v0.84-beta**](https://www.nexusmods.com/skyrimspecialedition/mods/60033?tab=files): An animation framework that enables behavior mods like CGO, SkySA, Ultimate Combat and most FNIS dependent mods to work together.

-[**xLODGen Beta 84**](https://stepmodifications.org/forum/topic/13451-xlodgen-terrain-lod-beta-80-for-fnv-fo3-fo4-fo4vr-tes5-sse-tes5vr-enderal-enderalse/): Tool for generating terrain LOD.
+[**xLODGen Beta 85**](https://stepmodifications.org/forum/topic/13451-xlodgen-terrain-lod-beta-80-for-fnv-fo3-fo4-fo4vr-tes5-sse-tes5vr-enderal-enderalse/): Tool for generating terrain LOD.

-[**DynDOLOD Standalone 3.0 Alpha-39**](https://www.nexusmods.com/skyrimspecialedition/mods/32382?tab=files): DynDOLOD is a set of simple tools based on xEdit/xLODGen to automatically create a Skyrim mod based on the load order which adds distant LOD for objects and trees to Skyrim.
+[**DynDOLOD Standalone 3.0 Alpha-58**](https://www.nexusmods.com/skyrimspecialedition/mods/32382?tab=files): DynDOLOD is a set of simple tools based on xEdit/xLODGen to automatically create a Skyrim mod based on the load order which adds distant LOD for objects and trees to Skyrim.
 By combining DynDOLOD with xLODGen users can create drastically enhanced static object LOD + tree LOD and the new, optional dynamic distant object LOD in a few simple steps.

-[**Synthesis v0.19.3**](https://github.com/Mutagen-Modding/Synthesis): A framework and GUI to construct a single Bethesda game patch from many patcher sources.
+[**Synthesis v0.21.4**](https://github.com/Mutagen-Modding/Synthesis): A framework and GUI to construct a single Bethesda game patch from many patcher sources.
 Designed to allow any program to work as a patcher as long as it conforms to the CLI API.

-[**SSEEdit v4.0.3**](https://www.nexusmods.com/skyrimspecialedition/mods/164?tab=files): SSEEdit is the Skyrim: Special Edition version of xEdit. xEdit is an advanced graphical module viewer/editor and conflict detector.
+[**SSEEdit v4.0.4**](https://www.nexusmods.com/enderalspecialedition/mods/78?tab=files): SSEEdit is the Skyrim: Special Edition version of xEdit. xEdit is an advanced graphical module viewer/editor and conflict detector.

-[**LOOT v0.16.1**](https://github.com/loot/loot/releases/tag/0.16.1): LOOT is a plugin load order optimisation tool for Skyrim VR.
+[**LOOT v0.17**](https://github.com/loot/loot/releases/tag/0.16.1): LOOT is a plugin load order optimisation tool for Skyrim VR.
 It is designed to assist mod users in avoiding detrimental conflicts, by automatically calculating a load order that satisfies all plugin dependencies and maximises each plugin's impact on the user's game.

 ## Included Mods and Tools (Skyrim VR Installation Folder)
 [**SKSE VR v2.0.12**](https://skse.silverlock.org): A tool used by many Skyrim mods that expands scripting capabilities and adds additional functionality to the game.